Jupiternium/Cursor-Color-Changer/README.md

 ## Contact
 If you have any questions, suggestions, or feedback, feel free to reach out to me at [johnathand292016@gmail.com](mailto:email@example.com).
-We would love to hear from you!